-The bridal shower is a pre-wedding ritual where close female relatives and friends of the bride gather together for a party in her honour, and bring gifts to prepare her for married life.
-It is often difficult to know whether a separate bridal shower, kitchen tea, and hen’s party should be organised, as well as who should arrange it, and who should be invited.
+The bridal shower is a pre-wedding ritual in which close female relatives and friends of the bride to be gather together for a party in her honour, and traditionally bring gifts to prepare her for married life.
+Here’s everything you need to know about bridal shower etiquette.

-The ideal time for a bridal shower is four to six weeks before the wedding, when the bride still has plenty of time and isn’t too preoccupied with wedding planning.
-However, if the bride lives out of town and is just returning home for the wedding, the shower can be thrown in the week before the wedding as long as she is happy with that.
+The ideal time for a bridal shower to be held is four to six weeks before the wedding when the bride still has plenty of time and isn’t too preoccupied with wedding planning.
+However, if the bride lives out of town and is just returning home for the wedding, the shower can be thrown in the week before the wedding is set to take place.

 There is a current trend for larger bridal showers, with every female wedding guest getting an invite.
 Although this is perfectly acceptable, it is not always necessary.
 Just because you are inviting someone to the wedding, they shouldn’t expect and invite to the shower, although if you invite someone to the shower they can expect an invite to the wedding.
 The exception to this is an office shower, as it is usually difficult to invite all of your work colleagues to the wedding.